swerik-project/pretraining_plm/README.md

 **Proposition of Models** :

-Continue Pre-training using KB-bert on the swedish corpus :</ins>
+<ins>Continue Pre-training using KB-bert on the swedish corpus :</ins>

 Description : we can start from the KB-Bert specialized in the Swedish language and then use a Domain-Adaptive Pretraining on the Swedish corpus in order to improve the model for the political settings